MarkD833/RCBUS-68xxx/boards/68000_CPU_Board/README.md

 # 68000 Processor Board
 The processor board consists of a PLCC packaged MC68000 processor, bits of glue logic and the processor clock source.
+A 68010 processor can also be used but the current monitor program doesn't make use of the vector base register at the moment.

 ![](../../images/Processor_Front.JPG)

 # Details
-The processor board is designed to plug into an RCBus-80 backplane and expects to find the stack pointer and initial program counter addresses at location $00000000 onwards.
-There is no fancy ROM & RAM switching hardware so ROM is always located at address $00000000.
+The processor board is designed to plug into an RCBus-80 backplane and expects to find the stack pointer and initial program counter addresses at location 0x000000 onwards.
+There is no fancy ROM & RAM switching hardware so ROM is always located at address 0x000000.

 ## Reset
 The reset signal for the processor board must be supplied externally, entering the board via pin 20 of the RCBus connector.
 This should not be an issue if you are using one of Steve Cousins's backplanes.